Memo: WellNest’s Updated COVID-19 Safety Precautions and Client Guidelines

 - Maintaining distance.
 We have minimal interaction with people and the public before, during, and after cleanings.
 Our crews are adhering to social distancing during every cleaning.
 We ask all of our clients to respect social distancing while we are in the home (see Client Guidelines below).

 - Outdoor, touchless dispatching.
-During this time, we are dispatching teams from our parking lot instead of in our office.
+During this time, we are dispatching teams from our parking lot instead of in our office to remove exposure between crews.
 Vehicles are packed the day prior by the teams themselves to avoid touches across our office and field teams.
 Still maintaining a centralized dispatch allows our Office Staff and Owner to answer any questions from our teams (while social distancing) and ensure protocols are properly followed.